 Well - just exactly why should we expect the ideas above to be the case?

 How much do men´s hereditary physical potentials vary from individual to individual?
 Not so terribly much.
 How much faster than a “common man” can an Olympic sprinter run?
 Maybe he can run 100 yards in a little under 10 seconds.
 While a typical “common man” could probably, if he takes care of his health (e.g. if he doesn´t smoke, if he does not let himself become obese, if he exercises to a reasonable degree, etc.) run 100 yards in about 15 seconds or so at the age of 20 or 30.
 And an Olympic athlete might run the mile in a little under 4 minutes - while a typical “common man” might take 6 minutes to do it at the age of 20 or 30.
-So an Olympic athlete is apparently born with just roughly a 50% greater ability to run fast than a typical “common man”.
-Well - why should we expect the differences in potential intelligence to be enormously much greater than the differences in potential physical abilities such as that of running fast?
+So an Olympic athlete is apparently born with just roughly an ability to run around 50% faster than a typical “common man”.
+Well - why should we expect the differences in men's potential intelligence to be enormously much greater than the differences in their potential physical abilities such as that of running fast?

 I do know for sure that the overwhelming majority of men are born with the potential to become much smarter than they do become - and that all of these men, waste said intellectual potential volitionally.
-For it is perceptually obvious that the vast majority of men try hard to avoid any major intellectual effort.
+For it is perceptually obvious that the vast majority of men choose persistently to avoid any major intellectual effort.
 Most men only make use of a modest fraction of their mind´s innate potential.

 Ayn Rand once remarked (in the introduction to the 1943 edition of the Fountainhead) that she thought the only real difference between her and the rest of the members of the human race was that she was more honest than they were.